 - At this moment, Moss can use OpenResty (Nginx) as a standalone web server, or as a reverse proxy in front of Apache.
 You choose.

-- At this moment, Moss supports MySQL databases and some additional software services like Memcached, Redis, Beanstalkd, Postfix, or Fail2ban.
+- At this moment, Moss supports MySQL databases and some additional software services like MongoDB, Memcached, Redis, Beanstalkd, Postfix, or Fail2ban.